En / Ru

 • Mosquitoes

-Karelia is literally full of mosquitoes - there are 31 species of them.
-This is the national «beast» of the region!
+Karelia is literally full of mosquitoes — there are 31 species of them.
+This is the national “beast” of the region!
 Mosquitoes annoy constantly, despite all the tricks and protection.
-The best way to travel around Karelia forests in the summer is using a mosquito suit and a mosquito face net.
-In addition to the mosquitoes, there is a big army of bloodsucking insects in Karelia: midges, gadflies and, probably, a dozen, unidentified insects.
-Even during quite calm evenings, it seems that you can be eaten to the bone and you will not have time to get out of the forest.
-So stock up on the strongest repellents, take all that you can: aerosols, creams, steaming and heating fumigators.
+The best way to travel around Karelian forests in summer is to use a mosquito suit and a mosquito face net.
+In addition to the mosquitoes, there is a big army of bloodsucking insects in Karelia: midges, gadflies and, probably, a dozen unidentified insects.
+Even during quite calm evenings, it seems that you can be eaten to the bone before you have time to get out of the forest.
+So stock up on the strongest repellents, take everything you can: aerosols, creams, steaming and heating fumigators.
 Mosquitoes just need to be accepted as the nightmare of this journey.

 • Gas stations

 There are not many gas stations in Karelia.
-Plus, if you will take M4 toll motorway from Moscow to Petrozavodsk, you need to be prepared for pretty long parts of the road without any possibility of refilling your gas tank.
-Just remember gas stations in Karelia are approximately every 200-300km.
-There are also few stations on the Kola highway, and on local roads the only chance to get gas is right from the fuel truck.
+Plus, if you take the M11 toll motorway from Moscow to Petrozavodsk, you need to be prepared for pretty long stretches of road without any possibility of refilling your gas tank.
+Just remember gas stations in Karelia are approximately every 200–300 km.
+There are also few stations on the Kola highway, and on local roads, the only chance to get gas may be from a fuel truck.

 In general, roads in Karelia are the same as everywhere else in Russia.
-A few dozen km of toll roads, several dozen km of excellent roads, just as many km of terrible ones, some roads can be completely closed.
-North of Karelia is often “off-road” gravels roads.
+A few dozen km of toll roads, several dozen kilometres of excellent roads and just as many kilometres of terrible ones; some roads can be completely closed.
+The north of Karelia often has “off-road” gravel roads.

 Gifts from Karelia:

 Shungite is a non-crystalline mineral similar to graphite, which is mined mainly in Zaonezhie.
-According to scientific research, the shungite deposits in Karelia are about one billion tons, so you can safely take couple stones with you.
-But the main question is - why?
+According to scientific research, the shungite deposits in Karelia amount to about one billion tons, so you can safely take a couple of stones with you.
+But the main question is — why?
 It is believed that shungite has some healing properties, but to be honest, this is not proven by science.
-So you either believe in those healing properties of shungite shampoos, creams and rubs, as well as talismans to attract money, or you can just skip by it.
+So you either believe in those healing properties of shungite shampoos, creams and rubs, as well as talismans to attract money, or you can just skip it.

-• Ivan-tea, pine-cone or -needle jams, Karelian balsam
+• Ivan-tea, pine-cone or pine-needle jams, Karelian balsam

 There are many mixes of willow herbs (Ivan tea) with different flavors.
-However, Ivan-tea is not a Karelian species at all, neither are the pine cones.
+However, Ivan-tea is not a Karelian species at all, nor are the pine cones.
 But it is something you can enjoy as a gift.
-Karelian balsam drinks have a very specific taste, but for sure will serve as memories of Karelia.
+Karelian balsam drinks have a very specific taste, but for sure will serve as souvenirs from Karelia.

 • Products made of Karelian birch

-There is a large collection of caskets, table sets, flowerpots and even night tables made of Karelian birch and covered with gloss.
-The prices of the old school design souvenirs are pretty high though.
+There is a large collection of caskets, table sets, flowerpots and even bedside tables made of Karelian birch and covered with gloss.
+The prices of the old-school design souvenirs are pretty high though.

 • Talismans

 You can easily find a bunch of Karelian runes in every gift shop.
 Usually runes are carved on little pieces of wood or stone.
-The only thing is that Karelian runes were sung, but in other Scandinavian countries they were used as amulets.
-Means that Karelian runes will not give you any «secret power».
+The thing is, Karelian runes were sung, but in other Scandinavian countries they were used as amulets.
+This means that Karelian runes will not give you any “secret power”.
 Just a nice gift.

 How to get there:

-You can get to Petrozavodsk from Moscow by train, plane, or car.
-For best options visit the website of Russian Railways and Russian airlines.
-But the best way to travel around Karelia itself is by car.
-If you go to Karelia by car it is 1021 km from Moscow to Petrozavodsk and 429 km from St. Petersburg.
+You can get to Petrozavodsk from Moscow by train, by plane or by car.
+For the best options, visit the website of Russian Railways and Russian airlines.
+But the best way to travel around Karelia is by car.
+If you go to Karelia by car, it is 1,021 km from Moscow to Petrozavodsk and 429 km from St. Petersburg.

 Best time to travel:

 Summer.
 The weather is quite warm and nice, sometimes even hot.
 This is the time of white nights.
-Very romantic for walking, but a bit bright for sleeping, so you might need sleeping masks or curtains.
-The water routes to Valaam and Kizhi are possible only in the warm season.
+Very romantic for walks, but a bit bright for sleeping, so you might need sleeping masks or curtains.
+Boat routes to Valaam and Kizhi operate only in the warm season.

 Mountain park "Ruskeala": "Quarry stairs"